IST356M001SP25/assignment-02-grusso01/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This assignment helped me reinforce my understanding of dictionaries, particularly in writing and utilizing them effectively.
+Additionally, it allowed me to refresh my skills in file parsing, specifically extracting and processing data efficiently.